DEAN: So…it’s a show?

 116. Paris Is Burning 1.11

 Reasoning: It’s another bizarre episode.
 The main plot centers around Lorelai and Max trying to make their relationship work.
 Max wants to get serious, and Lorelai gets scared and wants out.
 Now she is entitled to her ridiculous feelings, but not when it comes to involving Rory.
 All we’ve heard about Lorelai’s love life is that she refuses to involve Rory and that she’s protected her from getting hurt.
-Yet she throws everything out the window this episode when she asks Rory to basically break up with Max for her, which is even worse because he is Rory’s teacher.
+Yet she throws everything out the window when she asks Rory to basically break up with Max for her, which is even worse because he is Rory’s teacher.
 Then when they sort of reconcile in the same episode, Lorelai has Max up on the chalk board and of course Paris sees.
 It’s totally irresponsible, stupid and out of character and it’s awful to watch.
-When Rory freaks out and her mom, it’s completely justified.
+When Rory freaks out at her mom, it’s completely justified.

 Soundbite: Lorelai Gilmore: Hey, you will not stand there singing Ricky Martin songs to me.
 This is not a pattern ok?
 I’m not doing what I always do.
 This is not the same.